Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Experimental validation

 \subsection{Extrapolation to account for partial coverage}

 In ideal circumstances, sensors cover the whole area to be monitored.
-In practice, budget or infrastructure constraints may prevent an installation with a full coverage and the total counts of people is extrapolated on the basis of counts for a sub-area.
-Thereby, with $\hat{C}^{\rm (part)}$ denoting the (partial) counts for the covered sub-area, we have
+In practice, budget or infrastructure constraints may prevent an installation with full coverage and the total counts of people are extrapolated on the basis of counts for a sub-area.
+Thereby, with $\hat{C}^{\rm (part)}$ denoting the (partial) counts for the covered sub-area,

-where $\hat{C}$ and $\beta$ are defined in Section~\ref{subsec:mathSensingModel} and $\kappa$ is an extrapolation factor converting counts for the sub-area into counts for the whole area.
+where $\hat{C}$, $\beta$ and $X$ are defined in Section~\ref{subsec:mathSensingModel} and $\kappa$ is an extrapolation factor converting counts for the sub-area into counts for the whole area.
 (If the whole area is covered, $\kappa = 1$.)
 The global extrapolation factor is then $\tilde{\beta} := \kappa \beta$.
 A more complete model that includes noise signals for both extrapolations is

 where $C$ denotes the true count whereas $e^{(\kappa)}$ and $\epsilon^{(\beta)}$ denote errors linked to the two extrapolation procedures.
-As the cameras provide counts for the whole library and the WiFi system covers three stories of out eight, we have $\kappa > 1$ and $e^{(\kappa)} \neq 0$.
+As the Affluences cameras provide counts for the whole library and the WiFi system covers three stories of out eight, $\kappa > 1$ and $e^{(\kappa)} \neq 0$.